Skip to content

 • Web: Use npm install in apps/web-client or root.

-• Server: Use uv add <package> in apps/server.
+• Server: Use go get <package> in apps/server-go.

 7. Documentation: Update README.md if you add significant new features or change architecture.